azamkhan2013/Empathy-Prediction-Using-EyeTracking/README.md

 #Empathy Prediction Project
-This repository contains code and data for predicting empathy scores using eye-tracking and survey data.
+This repository contains code and data for predicting empathy scores using eye-tracking data.

 Getting Started
 Prerequisites
 Python 3.7 or later
 Required packages: pandas, numpy, scikit-learn Downloading the Data
-The data can be downloaded from [insert link to data source].
+The data can be downloaded from [https://www.nature.com/articles/s41597-022-01862-w#Sec10].
 Please download and extract the data into the data folder in the root directory of the project.

 Running the Code
 To run the code, simply run the main.py script using the following command: